MacCracken Housing Program for Doctoral Students

 The Graduate School of Arts and Science is pleased to announce the MacCracken Housing Program (MHP).
 The Graduate School offers all new MacCracken doctoral students the opportunity to reside in graduate housing at a greatly subsidized rate.
 The housing program is designed to help our students acclimate to New York City during the first year of their doctoral careers.
 We expect that by the end of their first year, students will be familiar enough with the city and the university to find housing more easily than they would have been able to do at the beginning of their studies.

-2. MHP is a special program, specifically designed for new MacCracken doctoral students in GSAS.
+5. MHP is a special program, specifically designed for new MacCracken doctoral students in GSAS.
 The application process, procedures, and deadline dates are different from those required for other graduate housing options offered by NYU.
-Please use the forms and follow the procedures and requirements that GSAS describes in these materials.
+Please follow the procedures and requirements that GSAS describes in these materials.
 Do not follow any procedures provided by the NYU Office of Residential Life and Housing Services.

 What are the criteria for participating in MHP?

-Participation is limited to first-year MacCracken doctoral students, beginning their studies in the fall 2013 semester.1
+Participation is limited to first-year MacCracken doctoral students, beginning their studies in the fall 2014 term.1

 MHP housing is available only for a student’s first year of study.